11 Tips to Improve Your Mental Health Right Away

 - Be able to laugh and enjoy themselves

 - Feel a sense of meaning or purpose in their activities or relationships

 - Be able to adapt and cope with change

 - Be self-confident

-This doesn’t mean they won’t experience hardship and disappointment or feel difficult emotions, most humans do.
-But they’ll have more resilience to cope with life’s challenges.
+This doesn’t mean they won’t experience any hardship and disappointment or feel difficult emotions familiar to most humans.
+Still, they’ll have more resilience to cope with life’s challenges.

 Signs of poor mental health

 When a person’s mental health is under strain, they may begin to: